kevinlove/getdata-007/README.md

 Source Data Files
 -----------------
-Source data for procesissing can be found in the project directory: [/UCI%20HAR%20Dataset](/UCI%20HAR%20Dataset)
+Source data for procesissing can be found in the project directory: [/UCI%20HAR%20Dataset](/UCI%20HAR%20Dataset).
+This directory must be in your working directory for the data analysis script to process it.